sarbal/BINF_tut/lessons/python_basics.md

 ```
 Note, `print` outputs to your screen.
 What is the difference in output between the last two print statements?

-- Booleans: true/false.
+- bool: booleans, true/false.
 Represents the two values of logic and Boolean algebra

 ```
 control = False
 treatment = True
 ```

-- The “type” returns the type of the variable
+2. The `type()` function returns the data type of the variable

 ```
 print("The data type of the variable 'n' is:")